xogroup/kapacitor-configmap-listener/README.md

 ### How to install
 The installation process requires the [`glide`](https://github.com/Masterminds/glide) package management tool.

-Run `glide install` to bring down all dependencies followed by `glide up -v` to remove nested vendor dependencies.
+Run `glide install` to bring down all dependencies.

 ### How to build